-For: Doctor: Date: Doctor's Phone Number: Hospital/Emergency Dep partment Phone Number: No cough, wheeze, chest tightness, or shortness of breath during the day or night Can do usual activities And, if a peak flow meter is used, Peak flow: more than (80 percent or more of my best peak flow) My best peak flow is: Daily Medications Medicine How much to take When to take it Before exercise 2 or 4 puffs 5 minutes before exercise Cough, wheeze, chest tightness, or shortness of breath, or Waking at night due to asthma, or Can do some, but not all, usual activities Or- Peak flow:to(50 to 79 percent of my best peak flow) (quick-relief medicine) If your symptoms (and peak flow Continue monitoring to be sure you -Or- If your symptoms (and peak flow Take: Number of puffs or Nebulizer, once a stay in the green zone.
-Number of puffs or Nebulizer, once a stay in the green zone.
-Number of puffs or Num Can repeat every minute up to maximum of dose thour of above treatment: after 1 hour of above treatment: WEDICAL ALERT!
+For:Doctor: Date: Doctor's Phone Number: Hospital/Emergency De partment Phone Number: No cough, wheeze, chest tightness, or shortness of breath during the day or night Can do usual activities And, if a peak flow meter is used, Peak flow: more than (80 percent or more of my best peak flow) My best peak flow is: Daily Medications Medicine How much to take When to take it Before exercise 2 or 4 puffs 5 minutes before exercise Cough, wheeze, chest tightness, or shortness of breath, or Waking at night due to asthma, or Can do some, but not all, usual activities Or- Peak flow:to(50 to 79 percent of my best peak flow) (quick-relief medicine) If your symptoms (and peak flow Continue monitoring to be sure you -Or- If your symptoms (and peak flow Take: Number of puffs or Nebulizer, once Number to GREEN ZONE after 1 is nu stay in the green zone.
+Number of puffs or Number of puffs or Number of puffs or Number of puffs or Number days per day For (3-10) days in hours after taking the oral steroid.
+Can repeat every minute up to maximum of dose thour of above treatment: after 1 hour of above treatment: WEDICAL ALERT!
 Very short of breath, or Quick-relief medicines have not helped, Cannot do usual activities, or Symptoms are same or get worse after 24 hours in Yellow Zone Or- Peak flow: less than (50 percent of my best peak flow) Take this medicine: (quick-relief medicine) (oral steroid) Then call your doctor NOW.
-Go to You are still in the red zone after 15 You have not reached your doctor.
-Number of puffs or Number or lebulizer DANGER SIGNS Trouble walking and talking and talking and talking are blue. ng due to shortness of breath Take puffs of Go to the hospital or call for an ar
+Go to you are still in the red zone after 15.
+You have not reached your doctor. to the hospital or call an ambulance if: lebulizer DANGER SIGNS Trouble walking and talki Lips or fingernals are blu ng due to shortness of breath Take puffs of Go to the hospital or call for an are